getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 Imagine working in a widget factory where a new widget is created every 15 seconds.
-This factory specializes in producing a variety of widget types and in some cases minor modifications being made on a weekly basis.
+This factory specializes in producing a variety of widget types and in some cases minor modifications are made on a weekly basis.
 To assist with the operation of these widgets, a dedicated machine produces comprehensive manuals.
 Some widgets are exclusive prototypes designed for internal testing and future product development, but even these come with accompanying manuals